 In the event, Russell lost his fight and was denied his chair; in part because greater things were in the air; the second world war in Europe broke out in earnest, and Russell, who had earlier been an "isolationist" and an "appeaser,"out of simple shrinking from war, changed his mind and support4ed this war against Hitlerism.
 With great clarity, as always, Russell in 1936 had seen the alternatives as submission to Hitler or war - and opted for submission (21) But he could not sustain this position.
-He nevertheless stayed in the United States during the war, teaching at Harvard; then at the Albert Barnes Foundation run by the eccentric Philadelphia millionaire and art collector, with whom Russell scon violently quareled and ended in court; and at the Rand School.
-It was while with Barnes that he wrote the popular History of Western Philosothy, said to be the leading seller of all his books.
+He nevertheless staved in the United States during the war, teaching at Harvard, then at the Albert Barnes Foundation run by the eccentric Philadelphia millionaire and art collector, with whom Russell scon violently guarreled and ended in court; and at the Rand School.
+It was while with Earnes that he wrote the popular History of Western Philosothy, said to be the leading seller of all his books.
 He was then 73, but his career had hardly begun, one might say; certainly his greatest fame lay ahead, also his most notable involvements with the USA.

 It is probably a common view that Russell never had anything good to say about the United States, but that is not quite true.
 One might build a theory of a love-hate relationship, reflected in the marriage and then rejection of the first wife, and the final marriage to a rather anti-American American.
-If in the World War I years and in the 1950s Russell frequently inveighed against America "imperialism" (he was juiled in 1913 primarily for an outrageously anti-American remark), he also wrote in 1922 that "If any one Power is to be supreme in the world, it is fortunate for the world that America should be that one (22).
+If in the World War I years and in the 1960s Russell frequently inveighed against American "imperialism" (he was jailed in 1913 primarily for an outrageously anti-American remark), he also wrote in 1922 that "If any one Power is to be supreme in the world, it is fortunate for the world that America should be that one (22).
 He said similar things in World War II, and after, e.g..
 "I look to the Empire of America for the best hopes that a distracted world permits" (he certainly much preferred us to the USSR), and "Every country has its defects, but in relation to the world, I believe those to be less than those of any other country."
-(23) Even on the cultural plane amid many scathing comments on the "absolutely unbelievable conventionality" in the United States, the appalling combination of Puritanism and technology, the lack of anything except "the bare unmitigated fight for financial success," Russell could also say that the intellectual level of students was higher at Chicago than at Oxford, that Americans were doing the best work in pullosophy, that the U.S. might overcome cultural sterility to "create the new forms appropriate to modern life."
+(23) Even on the cultural plane amid many scathing comments on the "absolutely unbelievable conventionality" in the United States, the appalling combination of Puritanism and technology, the lack of anything except "the bare unmitigated fight for financial success," Russell could also say that the intellectual level of students was higher at Chicago than at Oxford, that Americans were doing the best work in philosophy, that the U.S. might overcome cultural sterility to "create the new forms appropriate to modern life."
 (24) Russell, who liked American movies and was an omnivorous reader of detective novels, was rather less a cultural snob than one might think - much less so, for example, than George Santayana whom he reproached for a lack of respect for the common man.
-(25) In a characteristic ambivalence, Russell in 1938 remarked that "Life in America is both more violent and more vital than life in England, what is bad is worse, and what is good is better.
+(25) In a characteristic ambivalence, Russell in 1938 remarked that "Life in America is both more violent and more vital than life in England; what is bad is worse, and what is good is better.
 (26) These are rather random samples from a large amount of material on this subject.
-(27) What Russell most disliked about A
+(27) What Bussell most disliked about American civilization was a facet of his leading passion, his love of free and bold speech, individuality and dissent.
+The tyranny of the majority in the USA disturbed him as much as earlier it had bothered that other liberal European aristocrat, Alexis de Toqueville.